noahehall/blockchain/blockchain.md

     - if a validators block is added to the blockchain, they are added coin proportional to the amount of their stake
   - there are no miners in PoS that mine coins, because all the coins already exist
 - forks: TODO
-  - basically when there are multiple proposed blocks and that split a chain, need to research this some more
+  - basically when there are multiple proposed blocks and that leads to a split, need to research this some more
 - issues
   - nothing at stake problem: if a validator bets on multiple blocks, so they always win.
     - slasher solution: validators are penalized if they simutaneously create blocks on multiple chains
-    - other solution: validators on penalized for creating blocks on the wrong chain; forcing them to be selective about which blockchain to put their stake on
+    - other solution: validators are penalized for creating blocks on the wrong chain; forcing them to be selective about which blockchain to put their stake on

 #### delegated proof of stake

-- todo

-#### DBFT algorithm
+#### delegated Byzantine fault tolerance (DBFT) algorithm

 - summary: ordinary nodes in the system vote on representative delegate nodes; the delegate nodes decide which blocks should be added to the blockchain
   - when its time to add a block, a randomly selected delegate is selected as speaker, proposes the block of transactions to add, and atleast 66% of the other delegates must approve, the process repeates if less than 66% (2/3rds) fail to approve the proposed block
 - neo uses DBFT
-- delegated Byzantine fault tolerance
 - said to be much faster that PoW because there are no complicated cryptographic puzzles to solve
 - there are no forks: because there is always only one versin of truth (due to the consensus nodes + voting process)
 - assignes roles to nodes to help coordinate consensus